 1. You can expect events to be a rich source for speech writer inspiration.
 Just think of the speeches that we've heard since the appalling events in Westminster, Manchester and Borough market.
 Events can suggest problems, causes and solutions.
 Rich sources of inspiration for any speech.
 Unfortunately, most speeches made in the aftermath of such events are either flannel or recommend all the wrong solutions.
 They aren't always that productive.

 2. Words can always inspire.
 So the words, phrases or speeches of another person will provide speech writer inspiration.
 That's not surprising.
 Because we joust with our conversation.
 And we also verbally joust, on a more formal basis, with our speeches.
+The list of motivating speeches provided for the 2010 England football team was little help.
+But they might help you!

 3. A sense of place can be instructive for anyone who has to write their speech.
 Pick a room, any room.
 Or, pick a location, any location.
 For some writers this is everything.
 We know that Winston Churchill liked to write when he was in the bath.
 Or, rather, he liked to dictate letters and speeches when he sat in his bath.
 Someone else, of course, had the task of short-handing his every word.
 We noted this week that Winston Churchill's bedroom will open for view this year at Chartwell.
 That bedroom includes a secretary's chair, set adjacent to the bathroom!
 Perfection.